Carnival Cruise (CCL) Stock Analysis: Metrics, and Future Outlook

 Strengths:

-• Strong rebound in demand for cruises, evidenced by higher occupancy rates and ticket pricing.
+• Strong rebound in relation to high demand for cruises, evidenced by higher occupancy rates and ticket pricing (even in some cases going above 100% occupancy).

-• Diversified portfolio of cruise brands catering to various market segments.
+• Diversified portfolio of cruise brands catering to various market segments that are continuing to expand.

 • Improved liquidity position through asset sales and refinancing efforts.